-Students must be eligible to take their gateway Math and English course in order to be eligible to apply.
+Students must be eligible to take their gateway English course in order to be eligible to apply.
 This can be achieved through a High School Unweighted GPA of 2.8 or higher or by presenting acceptable test scores such as SAT, ACT, Accuplacer, RISE Assessment scores, or other acceptable scores (within the past 10 years).

 Students must be in good academic standing upon applying to health science programs.
 Good academic standing is defined as having a 2.0 GPA in the most recent semester attempted as well as maintaining a 2.0 cumulative GPA.
 These GPA requirements must be maintained at the time of entering the program from a secondary or post-secondary institution.
-Additional points are awarded towards an applicant's point total based on cumulative GPA from the past five years.